Sreenu504/YouTube_Series/Kubernetes/ClusterSetup/Kubernetes_on_aws_with_containerd.md

 ```

+---
+## Common for ALL NODES - MASTER + WORKER
+---
+---
+## Uncommon
+---

-## Run on Master Node and follow the instructions
+## Run on Master Node Only and follow the instructions

 ```
 kubeadm config images pull
 kubeadm init
+kubeadm init --help
 ```
 #### Install any CNI plugin.
 We will use weavenet
 ```
 kubectl apply -f https://github.com/weaveworks/weave/releases/download/v2.8.1/weave-daemonset-k8s.yaml
 ```

----
-## Common for ALL NODES - MASTER + WORKER
----

 ## Run on Slave Nodes
 Run the join command obtained from kubeadm init output on all Workers nodes.
 Example